 Bytesloader is a project that comes from behind and it is getting a lot of new users in past days.
-We are curious about what brings people to this service and our review will cover everything that is known about them at the time of our testing.
+We are curious about what brings people to this service.
+Our review will cover everything that is known about them at the time of our testing.

 We will look at all the features from our office with our team of testers.
 They call us Torrentalternative and this is a presentation of Bytesloader.com

 Bytesloader is an internet-based solution to any torrenting problem.
 Beetles could sing that in times of need you can find their input bar and simple design on your side.
-Because it is an internet application you can use it without any additional software that would use storage space on your computer or laptop.
+Because it is an internet application you can use it without any additional software.
+This is huge save, otherwise it would use storage space on your computer or laptop.
 You don’t need any application on your phone as well.
 Simply, you need an internet connection, a device that has access to it and torrent you want to have downloaded to your device.
 With these in your hands and Bytesloader, you have everything that you need.
 Bytesloader has currently no additional encryption, which could be a great addition to their services.
 Their website has an https certificate, which is a way of protection that ensures your protection.

 Bytesloader is packed with a simple, yet powerful storage.
 It is possible to select multiple ways of managing your files.
-Firstly, a dashboard has three main subpages that are named Current Downloads, Recent Downloads and File manager.
+Firstly, a dashboard has three main subpages that are named Current Downloads, Recent Downloads, and File manager.
 Current Downloads allows you to see the fetching process of your most recent file.
 The latest files that were successfully fetched are collected as a list in Recent Downloads.
-We find it easy to use, but if you download a lot of files you could be overwhelmed by all the files.
+We find it easy to use.
+However, if you download a lot of files you could be overwhelmed by all the files.
 This could be upgraded by search option.

 Cloud storage and multiple device synchronisation